Annecy: Transport

 The Gare d'Annecy railway station offers connections with Lyon, Geneva, Paris, Grenoble and several regional destinations.

 Annecy – Haute-Savoie – Mont Blanc Airport currently used for private air transport only.

+The nearest passenger airports to Annecy are Chambéry Airport which is 35 km away, Geneva Airport is 45 km away and Lyon Airport which is also 125 km away from Annecy.